Chowdhury-DSP/chowdsp_utils/README.md

   - Shared resource class for managing global plugin settings.
   - JUCE-based Wrapper around `nlohmann::json`.
   - Thread class for running a task that reads from the audio thread, and reports info to the UI thread.

+There's also a handful of simple examples in the [`examples/`](https://github.com/Chowdhury-DSP/chowdsp_utils/tree/master/examples) directory.

 For complete documentation, see the [API docs](https://ccrma.stanford.edu/~jatin/chowdsp/chowdsp_utils).